maslesa/GitBot/README.md

-# GitBot v1.1
+# GitBot v1.2
 ### Overview
-GitBot is a command-line tool that helps developers track their GitHub activity and provides AI-generated project recommendations.
+GitBot is a command-line assistant designed to help developers track and analyze their GitHub activity.
+It provides an easy way to check repository activity, list all repositories, and analyze commit history.
+Additionally, GitBot includes an AI-powered assistant to suggest project ideas and generate README files.

 ### Features
-**Repository Management:**
+ - List all repositories on your GitHub account
-Check repository activity: repo --activity
+ - Check repository activity for the current year
-List all repositories: repo --all or repo -a
-**Commit Tracking:**
-View commit activities: commits --activity
-**AI Assistance:**
-Get project suggestions based on repo activity Generate README.md files: readme make [repository name]
+ - Analyze commit history for all repositories or a specific one
+ - AI-powered assistant to suggest project ideas and generate README files